-Time is moving toward a day when the Bibles warning will be fulfilled.
-We are watching the development of the cashless society and the tracking of every citizen by the use of biometrics, RFID's, chips, scanners etc. RFID tags are beginning to accompany items sold, incorporated in a global system.
+Time is moving toward a day when the Bibles warning in Revelation 13 will be fulfilled.
+We are watching the development of the cashless society and the tracking of every citizen by the use of biometrics, RFID's, chips, scanners, fingerprints, palms, etc. RFID tags are beginning to accompany items sold, incorporated in a global system.
 Passports are being prepared with biometrics- the RFID chip will store all the information on it.
 People are willing to take chips that will track them and have all their medical history in them.
 Bio tattoos are being invented for all kinds of reasons.
 The technology is basically here, the system to implement it all is here, all we need now is 'the man' it will be connected to.

-If this is true it is the closest technology has come to what the Bible said would be used for the global system of exchange.
+This is the closest technology has come to what the Bible said would be used for the global system of exchange.

 *June 2017 Swedish start-up hub Epicenter offers to implant its workers and start-up members with microchips the size of grains of rice that function as swipe cards: to open doors, operate printers or buy smoothies with a wave of the hand.